Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Gorenstein and canonical singularities

-\begin{Rmk} A small resolution $f: Y \longrightarrow X$ can introduce divisors in $Y$, what is important is that such divisors are not contained in fibres of $f$. \end{Rmk}

-Small resolutions are important when studying elliptic fibrations and their Weierstrass models, as we will see in Section \ref{sect: elliptic fibrations}.
-As one can imagine, the singularities admitting a small resolution are of mild type.

-\begin{Prop} Let $X$ be a Gorenstein threefold with a small resolution $f: Y \longrightarrow X$.
-Then the singularities of $X$ are of \cDV type. \end{Prop} \begin{proof} Since $X$ is Gorenstein and has a small resolution of the singularities, then $X$ has canonical singularities of index $1$.
-In \cite[$\S$5, Thm.\ 5.35]{Kollar-Mori} it's shown that if $X$ is a variety with canonical singularities of index $1$ and $P \in X$ is a singular point, then the following are equivalent: \begin{enumerate} \item The general hypersurface section $P \in H \subseteq X$ is an elliptic singularity. \item If $g: X' \longrightarrow X$ is any resolution of singularities then there is a crepant divisor $E \subseteq g^{-1}(P)$. \end{enumerate} Let $P \in X$ be a singular point.
-Since $f$ is small, there is no divisor in $f^{-1}(P)$ and so the general hypersurface section through $P$ is not an elliptic singularity.
-By Proposition \ref{prop: properties of rational gorenstein singularities}, we have that the general hypersurface section through $P$ must have a rational (i.e.\ Du Val) singularity, which proves that $P$ is \cDV. \end{proof}
+\begin{Prop}[{cf.\ \cite[Cor.\ 1.12]{Pagoda}}] Let $X$ be a Gorenstein threefold with rational singularities.
+If $f: Y \longrightarrow X$ is a resolution of $X$ such that $\dim f^{-1}(P) \leq 1$ for all $P \in X$, then the singularities of $X$ are of $cDV$ type. \end{Prop} \begin{proof} Since $X$ is Gorenstein with rational singularities, then $X$ has canonical singularities of index $1$.
+In \cite[Thm.\ 5.35]{Kollar-Mori} it is shown that if $X$ is a threefold with canonical singularities of index $1$ and $P \in X$ is a singular point, then the following are equivalent: \begin{enumerate} \item the general hypersurface section $P \in H \subseteq X$ is an elliptic singularity; \item if $g: X' \longrightarrow X$ is any resolution of singularities then there is a crepant divisor $E \subseteq g^{-1}(P)$. \end{enumerate} Let $P \in X$ be a singular point.
+Since $\dim f^{-1}(P) \leq 1$, there is no divisor in $f^{-1}(P)$ and so the general hypersurface section through $P$ is not an elliptic singularity.
+Then the general hypersurface section through $P$ must have a rational (i.e.\ Du Val) singularity according to Proposition~\ref{prop: properties of rational gorenstein singularities}, which proves that $P$ is $cDV$. \end{proof}